Back To Eden Gardening: Rich Soil Done Nature’s Way

 What About Fertilizer?

-But there’s a distinct reason behind why fertilizer is necessary.
+But there’s a distinct reason behind why organic fertilizer is necessary.
 As I’ve mentioned throughout, this is a form of sheet composting.
 You’re breaking down material directly on the soil you’re planting into.
 And composting requires a certain amount of nutrients to work.

 In those first few years, any nutrient needs may be pulled directly from the soil itself.
 Often, you’ll find you have a nitrogen deficiency, and the plants will look stunted as a result.

 What fertilizing will do in those first few years is to ensure you can still get growth from your plot.
 Meanwhile, you’re creating organic-laden soil that will hold moisture.
 Over time, it’ll hold onto additional nutrients, too, and you’ll have to fertilize less.